 COVID-19 restrictions may mean it is potentially impractical (and costly) to consider a full valuation program that seeks full independent valuations of all assets.

 Q22.
 Does AASB 13 specify requirements for sourcing PPE valuations?

-AASB 13 contains the valuation requirements for all situations, including the current circumstances caused by COVID-19, but does not mandate how valuation information is sourced or applied, other than the preference should be for observable information.
+AASB 13 contains the valuation requirements for all situations, including the current circumstances caused by COVID-19, but does not mandate how valuation information is sourced or applied, other than that the preference should be for observable information to support the value.
 Valuations may be:

 - independently sourced